browserengineering/book/book/text.md

 paragraphs.

-By this point you should be able to load up your browser and display [this page](examples/example3-sizes.html), which should look something like Figure 6.
+By this point you should be able to load up your browser and display [an example page](examples/example3-sizes.html), which should look something like Figure 6.

 ::: {.center}